• 1st open access journal on Cybersecurity

 IIE’s mission is to promote China’s innovation and industrial competitiveness by advancing information science, standards, and technology in ways that enhance economic security and public safety as well as improve our quality of life.

-The journal is indexing by
+The journal is indexed by

 - EBSCO Discovery Service